Our Board of Trustees

 Unitarian College trains those accepted by the General Assembly of Unitarian and Free Christian Churches for Unitarian Ministry.

-Introduction to Lay Worship Leadership Foundation Course
+Lay Worship Leadership Foundation Course